Tochukwunwafororizu/configure-ad/README.md

 </p>
 <p>
 After the VM is created, we are going to turn off the firewall.
 Right click on the start menu on the Domain Controller and click run and type wf.msc for windows firewall and turn off the firewall.
 We are going to set Client-1's DNS settings to DC-1'S Private Address.
 We are simply going to use the private IP Address of DC-1 and go to Client-1 network interface/IP configuration.
-On the left go to DNS servers and change it from inherent from vitual network from AZure to customs and paste our private IP Address we copied from DC-1.
+On the left go to DNS servers and change it from inherent from vitual network from AZure to custom and paste our private IP Address we copied from DC-1.
 So whenever the computer wants to look up anything it will look to DC-1 for it instead of Vnet DNS servers.
 </p>